James Conner runs for 2 TDs and Cardinals snap a 3-game skid by beating Patriots 30-17

 New England (3-11) has lost four straight.

-The 312-pound Williams scored when he fell on a ball that was fumbled into the end zone, giving the Cardinals a 10-0 lead in the first quarter.
-The right tackle was added to the injury report early Sunday because of an illness, but played anyway.
+Arizona right tackle Jonah Williams scored the first touchdown of his NFL career when he fell on a ball that was fumbled into the end zone, giving the Cardinals a 10-0 lead in the first quarter.
+The veteran lineman was added to the injury report early Sunday because of an illness, but played anyway.

 Chad Ryland added field goals from 49, 35 and 40 yards.
 Kyler Murray completed 23 of 30 passes for 224 yards, while Trey McBride caught nine passes for 87 yards.

+The Cardinals were 10 of 15 on third-down conversion, while the Patriots were 0 for 6.

+“I think that was the key, staying on schedule,” Murray said.
+“We’re hard to stop when we’re staying on the field on third down.”

 Conner’s 1-yard touchdown run with 10:39 left pushed the Cardinals ahead 23-3.
-The Patriots responded with their only touchdown of the day: a 3-yard shovel pass from Drake Maye to DeMario Douglas, cutting the lead to 23-10.
+The Patriots responded with their first touchdown of the day: a 3-yard shovel pass from Drake Maye to Demario Douglas, cutting the lead to 23-10.

-The Cardinals’ defense thrived for most of the afternoon despite a tough start, losing two starting linebackers to injuries on the opening drive.
-Mack Wilson Sr. (concussion) and Jesse Luketa (thigh) were hurt within the first five plays of the game and didn’t return.
+The Cardinals’ defense thrived for most of the afternoon despite the early injuries.
+Mack Wilson Sr. (concussion) and Jesse Luketa (thigh) were hurt on the fourth and fifth plays of the game, respectively.

 New England couldn’t take advantage until the fourth quarter after the game was out of reach.
 Maye completed 19 of 23 passes for 202 yards, one touchdown and an interception.
 He also ran for a late 5-yard touchdown.